-Form tutors will prepare students effectively for the school day, through consistent and rigorous application of the Academy tutor-time plan and by ensuring that tutees are always fully prepared for learning.
+Form tutors will prepare students effectively for the school day, through consistent and rigorous application of the academy tutor-time plan and by ensuring that tutees are always fully prepared for learning.
 This will include the checking of uniform, equipment and other principle standards.
-Form tutors will make at least one positive phone call each week, to recognise the positive behaviour or contribution of a tutee, and to build rapport with parents, thus encouraging a collaborative approach to behaviour management.
+Form tutors will make one positive phone call each week, to recognise the positive behaviour or contribution of a tutee, and to build rapport with parents, thus encouraging a continuation of collaboration.

-Form tutors are responsible for identifying pastoral needs of students, and taking appropriate action proactively to address these issues, with support from other staff (e.g. Heads of Year), including reporting concerns to safeguarding staff where appropriate.
+Form tutors are responsible for identifying pastoral needs of students, and taking appropriate action proactively to address these issues, with support from other staff (e.g. Heads of Year).
 Form tutors are the designated 'first contact' for students, and so play a vital role in the preparation of students for fruitful, productive learning, and subsequently good behaviours and attitudes.